bm4cs/bencode.io/content/posts/2019-07-04-stack-smash.md

 ```

-## Step 5: Remote listener and run exploit
+**Step 5: Remote listener and run exploit**

-To catch the reverse shell triggered by the shellcode, ensure that the remote host is ready and listening, for example with netcat:
+To catch the TCP reverse shell triggered by the shellcode, ensure that the remote host is listening, e.g. on a remote kali box:

     nc -l -p 443

-Now trigger the exploit by viewing the help menu in winamp.
-You shall see the netcat listener now has a remote shell to the windows XP host.
+Now trigger the exploit by viewing the help menu in winamp, using the payload prepared by the python script above.
+You will see the netcat listener now has a DOS prompt remotely running on the windows XP host.

+#